cloudmesh/classes/docs/source/lesson/devops/ansible/ansible-II.rst

    [R_hosts]
    <cloud_server_ip> ansible_ssh_user=<cloud_server_username>

+.. note:: In your assignments, we choose to use ``inventory`` instead of ``ansible.cfg``.
+More details will be given when we introduce ``ansible-galaxy`` in following chapters.
+At this moment, getting yourself familiar with some concepts of configuring the Ansible environment is good enough.

 This should get the installation job done.
 But we are going to extend it via new features next.

 Introducing Roles